-Starting January 2019, we’ll tackle one book per month covering a topic related to language and share our experiences as a group.
+Each month in the LLRC, we’ll tackle one book covering a topic related to language and share our experiences as a group.
 Please feel free to join us.
-You can participate by commenting on the posts here at Eurolinguiste or by joining the group on Facebook.
+You can participate by commenting on the posts here at Eurolinguiste or by joining the group on Facebook (we have a Goodreads community, too).

 As part of the challenge, we will be read books that cover everything from culture, language learning, general learning techniques, history, and more.
 Plus, we’ll be reading both in our native languages and target languages.